What is Montessori?

 Dr. Maria Montessori was at the vanguard of developmental psychology.
 Through her direct observation and interaction with children during the early 1900s, Dr. Montessori realized that children develop through stages, each one distinct and critical to children’s unfolding as individuals and members of society.
 Over the past century, her educational approach has been proven to be successful both nationally and internationally and is reinforced by current scientific research about child development.
-At Belle Meade, we implement an educational environment that meets these developmental needs of the adolescent, both at the middle and high school levels.
+At Belle Meade, we implement an educational environment that meets these developmental needs of the early learners, both at the primary and elementary levels, and the adolescent, both at the middle and high school levels.

 Dr. Montessori recommended a farm setting for adolescents.
 At Belle Meade adolescents study and work on the farm, using their whole minds and bodies in real work because the adolescent needs real work and to feel that the work is worthwhile.
 The students must work collaboratively for the farm to be successful, and they work side-by-side with adults.
 The adults are not only teachers in a traditional sense, but also mentors.
 Students’ social interactions with peers and adults provide inspiration, feedback, and validation that they are wonderfully unique individuals as well as integral and important members of a community.